workfel/fitbit-lib/README.md

 #### client.getDailySteps(date, callback)
-The date is a `Date` object, and the callback is of the form `function(err, data)`.
+The date is a `Date` object, and the callback is of the form `function(err, {body : data, token: newToken})`.
 The `data` is the integer number of steps the user has taken today.

 #### client.getDailyFloors(date, callback)
-The date is a `Date` object, and the callback is of the form `function(err, data)`.
+The date is a `Date` object, and the callback is of the form `function(err, {body : data, token: newToken})`.
 The `data` is the integer number of floors the user has done today.

 #### client.getDailyCalories(date, callback)
-The date is a `Date` object, and the callback is of the form `function(err, data)`.
+The date is a `Date` object, and the callback is of the form `function(err, {body : data, token: newToken})`.
 The `data` is the integer number of calories the user has consumed today.

 #### client.getDailyElevation(date, callback)
-The date is a `Date` object, and the callback is of the form `function(err, data)`.
+The date is a `Date` object, and the callback is of the form `function(err, {body : data, token: newToken})`.
 The `data` is the float number of elevation the user has done today.

 ### TimeSeries Measures
 #### client.getTimeSeriesStepsActivity(startdate, enddate, callback)
-The date is a `Date` object, and the callback is of the form `function(err, activities)`.
+The date is a `Date` object, and the callback is of the form `function(err,{body : activities, token: newToken} )`.
 The `activities` is an collection of steps between the two dates.
 ```json
     [